 BusinessFinancing.org is a non-promotional website built to help guide business owners with simple and straight-to-the-point facts about financing.

 Funded in part through a cooperative agreement with the U.S. Small Business Administration.
-SBA's Office of Women’s Business Ownership (OWBO) fosters participation of women entrepreneurs in the economy who have been historically under-served or excluded.
+SBA's Office of Women’s Business Ownership (OWBO) fosters participation of women entrepreneurs in the economy who have been historically underserved or excluded.
 All opinions, conclusions or recommendations expressed are those of the author(s) and do not necessarily reflect the views of the SBA.
 All SBA funded programs and services are extended to the public on a nondiscriminatory basis.
 Reasonable accommodations for persons with disabilities and/or persons with limited English proficiency (LEP) will be made if requested in advance.